What is ethical investing?

 If you're happy to make your own investment decisions, you've got several options:

 You could buy shares in individual companies with which you agree, but building a balanced portfolio this way is very labour intensive.

 Investment funds or investment trusts enable you to invest in hundreds or potentially thousands of companies at once.
-They follow the various investment approaches described above.
+They will follow one or more of the various investment approaches described above.

 There are a number of fixed income investments available for more risk-averse investors, such as green and ethical bonds.